Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 In order to make the notifications work on your target platform, make sure you first add the config file in the proper location (as descibed in the [**Analytic**](#analytics) section).
 For Web you also need to specify the `vapid` key inside `lib/base/app/config/app_constants.dart` and manually add the firebase web configuration to `web/firebase-messaging-sw.js`(for more info refer to [this link][fcm_web_config_ref]).

 *Note:* On Android, FCM doesn't display heads-up notifications (notifications when the app is in foreground) by default.
 To display them while in app, we use a custom package called [flutter_local_notifications ][flutter_local_notifications_lnk].
 This package also provides a way of customizing your notification icon which you can find at the `android/src/main/res/drawable` directory (supported types are `.png` and `.xml`).

+*Note:* Since the app comes with a local server which can send notifications on demand, before using this feature, you need to create a server key for cloud messaging from the Firebase Console.
+Then you have to assign it to the `firebasePushServerKey` constant located inside the `bin/server/utils/server_config.dart` file.

 [rx_bloc_lnk]: https://pub.dev/packages/rx_bloc
 [rx_bloc_info_lnk]: https://pub.dev/packages/rx_bloc#what-is-rx_bloc-